21 Best RV Campgrounds on the Beach | East Coast Guide

 The park has 20 miles of trails and 1.5 miles of sandy Chesapeake Bay beach frontage and offers boating, swimming, nature programs, hiking, and biking.

-It’s nearly 200 campsites accommodate RVs ranging in size from 20 to 45 feet.
-108 RV Campsites are available with water and electrical hookups and come equipped with a picnic table and fire grill.
+Its nearly 200 campsites accommodate RVs ranging in size from 20 to 45 feet.
+108 RV Campsites have water and electrical hookups and come equipped with a picnic table and fire grill.
 All sites are located just steps from the Chesapeake Bay, so campers have close access to water.

 Interactive programs and outdoor adventures such as crabbing, junior rangers, beach walks, nature hikes, and structured environmental education programs are offered and are perfect for family travelers.